kudith/notario/README.md

 This repository was developed as part of an Information Security course project to demonstrate practical implementation of:

-- Multiple digital signature cryptographic algorithms (RSA and ECDSA)
+- Digital signature cryptographic algorithms (RSA or ECDSA)
 - Document integrity verification
 - Certificate-based authentication
 - Secure document workflows